lesharper/chess-game/README.md

-# Практика работы с React, Typescript и ООП - простая реализация шахмат
+# Practice with React, Typescript, OOP